Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

 }
 ```

 As mentioned in the beginning, LINQ query syntax is not restricted to types implementing `IEnumerable<T>`.
 The same notation we've seen earlier can also be applied to any other type as long as there is a corresponding `SelectMany(...)` method defined for it.
-In a more generalized form, the compiler expects a method that looks like this:
+Generally speaking, the compiler expects a method that looks like this:

 ```csharp
 public static Container<TResult> SelectMany<TFirst, TSecond, TResult>(